cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/api-shield.md

 **Notes about the current Beta:**

 - The only available action for requests whose validations fail is _Log_.
 - API Shield does not currently support Schema Validation rules based on cookies or the request body.
-Additionally, API Shield does not currently support every type of schema validation rule.
+Additionally, API Shield does not currently support every type of Schema Validation rule.
 - You can only configure Schema Validation using the Cloudflare dashboard.
 The API for configuring Schema Validation is not yet available.

 </Aside>